FMSC-Measurements/CruiseDAL/Documentation/V3/Spec_LogicalDeletes.md

  - LogGradeAuditRule
  - Reports

+## No deletion tracking for Sale or Cruise records
+When deleting Sale or Cruise records we are assuming the intention of the user is to permanently remove the whole sale or cruise.
+Because of this we do not need deletion tracking for recovery of data.
+Additionally when a cruise is deleted it can not be synced.
+Because of this we do not need deletion tracking for syncing.

 ## Tombstone Implementation
 Tombstone tables are named the same as their corresponding live table but with a `_Tombstone` suffix.